Commercial Food Processor Buying Guide

 Another important factor is revolutions per minute (RPM).
 This measures how many times the blade rotates around the shaft per minute.
 Higher RPM means quicker processing – especially if combined with a more powerful motor to provide the needed torque.

-Feeding Tube and Pusher
+Feeding Tube and Pushers

 The pusher enables you to apply even pressure on food items as they descend through the feeding tube.
 Always use it to avoid damage to the unit, or more importantly, your fingers.

 With the exception of the motor base, all parts of a food processor have to be cleaned regularly.
 Fortunately, parts are dishwasher-safe - unless the manufacturer specifies otherwise.
-Pay extra attention to cleaning discs: food bits can easily get wedged in them.
+Pay extra attention when cleaning discs: food bits can easily get wedged in them.

 Included with the literature that comes with your new food processor there will be a set of safety instructions.
 Read, understand and follow them.